jina-ai/example-meme-search/README.md

+# This repo is deprecated.
+This code will not run with recent versions of Jina!

+---

 # Jina meme search

 In this repo you can find three folders to help build your own meme search engine powered by [Jina](https://github.com/jina-ai/jina/).